Analysis of a Finite State Many Player Game Using its Master Equation: The -player game and the MFG

 We start by introducing key conditions that are necessary for all the results in the rest of Section \ref{sec2}.
 As we state below, some of the conditions are derived from the conditions given in Lemma \ref{lem21}.
 Yet, we choose to state only the most primitive conditions that are necessary for the proofs. \begin{assumption} \begin{enumerate} \item The systems of the differential equations \eqref{212} and \eqref{215} have unique classical solutions. \item The function $\nabla_\eta U$ is uniformly bounded over $[0,T]\times[d]\times\calP([d])$.
 Moreover, There exists $c_L>0$ such that for every $t\in[0,T]$, $x\in[d]$, and $\eta,\eta'\in\calP([d])$,

-\end{enumerate} \noi Denote $c_U:=\sup_{(t,x,\eta)}|U(t,x,\eta)|$, which is finite by the continuity of $U$ over its compact domain. \begin{enumerate}[resume] \item Modifying $c_L$ if necessary, we assume that for every $x\in[d]$, $\eta,\eta'\in\calP([d])$, and $p,p'\in[-2c_U,2c_U]^d$, \footnote{In fact for the result in this subsection we do not need the Lipschit-continuity of the control w.r.t.~$\eta$.
+\end{enumerate} \noi Denote $c_U:=\sup_{(t,x,\eta)}|U(t,x,\eta)|$, which is finite by the continuity of $U$ over its compact domain. \begin{enumerate}[resume] \item Modifying $c_L$ if necessary, we assume\footnote{In fact for the result in this subsection we do not need the Lipschitz-continuity of the control w.r.t.~$\eta$.
 It is used to show the fluctuations in Section \ref{sec25}.
-We choose to state it here for presentation sake.} Moreover, for every distinct $x,y\in[d]$, the function $a^*_y(x,\cdot,\cdot)$ is uniformly bounded below away from zero.
+We choose to state it here for the presentation's sake.} that for every $M>0$ there is a parameter $c_M>0$ such that for every $x\in[d]$, $\eta,\eta'\in\calP([d])$, and $p,p'\in[-M,M]^d$,